Effective Summer 2011 for all Financial Aid, Scholarships, and Veteran’s Benefits

 NOTE: The maximum time frame requirement is a Title IV requirement only.
 This rule does not apply to veteran’s benefits.

 The maximum time frame a student has to complete their degree is equal to 150% of the credit hours required for the completion of the degree or certificate.
-All attempted hours are counted for all terms, including part time, even those for which the student did not receive financial aid, as well as those usually waived under academic amnesty policies.
+All attempted hours are counted for all terms, including part time, incomplete grades, even those for which the student did not receive financial aid, as well as those usually waived under academic amnesty policies.
 Students will be placed on Financial Aid Warning 1 when they have attempted 125% of the maximum hours required for their program (calculated as program length x 1.25).
 Student will be placed on Financial Aid Warning 2 when they have attempted 150% of the maximum hours required for their program.
 As a general rule, the associate degree has a maximum of 96 hours attempted.
 In this instance, the student would be placed on Financial Aid Warning 1 when his/her attempted hours exceed 80 hours.
 This student would be placed on Financial Aid Warning 2 after attempting 96 hours.
 Hours transferred to SVCC from previous institutions are included in this requirement.

 Hours attempted include all aid eligible courses.
 For the purposes of this policy, completion is defined as grades of A, B, C, D, G, P, or Q. Hours attempted with grades of F, W, or I are not considered successfully completed grades.